GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 However, the authors do test their system in the presence of reverberation.
 Performance is shown to suffer from increasing the $T_60$.
 Working on the robustness of localization systems to reverberation is a key area for future improvement.
+Adavanne et al. @adavanne_localization_2019 handle the localization, detection and tracking of multiple sound sources.
+The framework is tested in both anechoic and reverberant environments.
+Using a #acr("CRNN") architecture, which successfully aggregates information over time, allowed for strong tracking performance.

 In conclusion, active #acr("SSL") has been a topic of interest in the robotic literature.
 Indeed, static localization approaches suffer from limitations such as the front-back ambiguity or distance non-observability.